Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 ====================

 Lightning is trivial to install.
-We reccomend using conda environments
+We recommend using conda environments

 .. code-block:: bash